United States pay television content advisory system: Development and implementation

 In January 1994, amid parental concerns regarding the amount of violent content featured in premium cable and other television programming, representatives from the pay-cable television industry voluntarily pledged to establish a content advisory system to provide information to parents about program content that may be unsuitable for their children.
 This became structured as a system derived from the advisories published in their proprietary program guides, assigning individual ratings corresponding to the types of objectionable content depicted in a given program (categorized based on violence, profanity, sexuality or miscellaneous forms of mature material inapplicable to the other categories).
 The initial system adopted by the pay services of Home Box Office, Inc. (HBO and Cinemax) and Showtime Networks (Showtime, The Movie Channel and Flix) on March 1, 1994, consisted strictly of descriptive text outlining the mature material included the following telecast; the cooperative members featured the indicators—which initially differed slightly between the two parent companies—in the rating bumpers immediately preceding each program.

 On June 10, 1994, the Home Box Office and Showtime Networks services introduced a revised, uniform system: a set of block icons incorporating one of ten content codes—each two-to-three letters in length, and displayed in bold Fixedsys type—was added to supplement the applicable descriptive text, which was uniformly featured in a separate "page" of the rating bumper.
 (Since Home Box Office, Inc. adopted the practice in 2015, most premium services—except the Showtime Networks, which previously used the style from June 1994 to March 1995—have used a bumper format displaying the age-based rating, content advisories and audio/visual accessibility features on a single page.)
 Under the new system, each advisory label was placed into one of four categories: violence ("MV" for "mild violence", "V" for "violence", "GV" for "graphic violence" and "RP" for "rape"), suggestive or explicit sexual material ("BN" for "brief nudity", "N" for "nudity" and "SSC" for "strong sexual content"), profane language ("AL" for "adult language" and "GL" for "graphic language") and a generalized descriptor for mature material that does not fit into the other categories ("AC" for "adult content").
-Of the participating pay services, Showtime Networks was the only member in the cooperative to have its continuity announcers read the advisory ratings, in addition to the then-commonplace announcement of the program ratings, utilizing such announcements during ratings bumpers until the Fall of 1997.
+Of the participating pay services, Showtime Networks was the only member in the cooperative to have its continuity announcers (including Bill St. James for Showtime and John Beach for The Movie Channel) read the advisory ratings, in addition to the then-commonplace announcement of the program ratings, utilizing such announcements during ratings bumpers until the Fall of 1997.